absolunet/docs-node-ioc/src/docs/07_tests/02_test-class/en.md

 To define a test, we would normally use a syntax like `test('Some description', () => { /* ... */ })`.
 Instead, we can rely on method names.
-All methods that starts with `test` will be considered tests.
+All methods that start with `test` will be considered tests.
 The description will then be the rest of the method's name, transformed as a sentence by the `helper.string` helper.

 ```javascript